From the Field

 Leah (in a striped shirt, pictured at 14) leads children in her village in prayer to God to protect children from harmful cultural practices like FGM and child marriage — both of which are rampant in her community in Kenya. (© 2022 World Vision/photo by Sarah Ooko)

 Most of the countries where FGM is still practiced have legislated against it.
-However, until cultural and social norms change, the practice will continue.
+However, cultural and social norms must change to end the practice.

-We believe every girl and boy is a precious gift from God, and every child deserves protection from whatever keeps them from fullness of life.
+World Vision’s child protection efforts focus on educating and empowering communities to reject harmful practices like FGM.
+We believe every girl and boy is a precious gift from God, and every child deserves protection from whatever keeps them from experiencing fullness of life.
 Harmful practices like FGM can hold girls and women back from achieving their potential and helping lift their communities out of poverty.

-In Kenya, we’ve seen success with programs like the Alternative Rites of Passage (ARP), a week-long coming-of-age celebration that includes awareness training on the harmful practices of FGM and child marriage.
+In Kenya, we’ve seen success with programs like our Alternative Rites of Passage (ARP) program, a week-long coming-of-age celebration that includes awareness training on the harmful practices of FGM and child marriage.
 Also, boys learn to have more positive perceptions of girls who have not undergone FGM, opening a new path to marriage and a shift in attitudes.

 The ARP’s concluding ceremonies for girls and boys help replace FGM as an important cultural marker.